turingschool/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 What do you think a `RIGHT OUTER JOIN` will do?

 * Write a query to test your guess.
-* Insert data into the right table that will not get returned on an `INNER JOIN`?
+* Insert data into the right table that will not get returned on an `INNER JOIN`.

 ### Subqueries